Upload Data to Create Hosted Tilesets

 Accepted file types and upload limits

 This table shows what the current console upload accepts and which per-file limits apply.
-MBTiles and PMTiles uploads are plan-based: Free supports up to 1 GB per file, while Flex and Pro support up to 20 GB per file.
-Hosted storage is separate and plan-based, so total storage above 1 GB requires Flex and total storage above 20 GB requires Pro.
+MBTiles and PMTiles uploads are plan-based.
+Free supports up to 1 GB per file.
+Flex and Pro support up to 20 GB per file unless custom Pro terms apply.

 Upload workflow